 Villa des Alliés, Mont-Boron

-His hotel being requisitioned, Matisse moves on May 9, 1918 and rents for two months the villa des Alliés, situated in a tree-filled park.
-He paints there mainly landscapes.
-During the summer, his youngest son, Jean joins the army.
+His hotel having been requisitioned, Matisse moved out on May 9, 1918 and rented for two months the villa des Alliés, situated in a tree-filled park.
+There he mostly painted landscapes.
+During the summer, his youngest son, Jean, joined the army.

 Autumn 1918 – 1921